Updated

 Are these vertical pages just rebadged service pages, or is there real depth behind each one?

 Real depth.
 Each page has its regulator-specific compliance hook, its industry-specific incident scenarios, its pricing model, its FAQ set, and its blog cluster of supporting content.
 Each is reviewed against the GEO citation readiness scorer, which checks for capsule density, expert quotes, freshness, and FAQ coverage.
-The vertical pages are the entry point.
-The supporting blog cluster, the resource pages, and the evidence templates do the actual operating work.

 Find the right vertical program for your firm